-Good design can be hard to define, but generally, you know it when you see it (or use it).
-Good design makes the user comfortable and sets up their online experience to be a good one.
-This first impression is the foundation of your relationship with the customer, and you have to get it right.
+Your car dealership website often creates the first impression of your relationship with customers, and you have to get it right.
+The best auto dealer website can be hard to define, but generally, you know it when you see it or use it.
+Good website design makes the user comfortable and sets up their dealership experience to be a good one.

-Excellent dealership website design prioritizes neat, clean website layout and distraction-free experiences.
-Immediately eye-catching navigation tools and CTAs in familiar locations help guide the customer to their next car shopping step.
+Auto dealership website design should prioritize clean website layout and a distraction-free experience.
+Eye-catching navigation tools and CTAs in familiar locations help guide the customer to their next car shopping step.

-Choice-paralysis, colloquially known as “being spoiled for choice,” happens when the user is presented with so many options it actually becomes harder to make a decision.
-The best dealership websites seek to minimize frustration and help shoppers get where they want to go so quickly and easily they hardly have to think about it.
+Choice-paralysis happens when the website user is presented with so many options it actually becomes harder to make a decision.
+The best car dealer websites seek to minimize frustration and help shoppers get where they want to go so quickly and easily they hardly have to think about it.

 Highlights of I-10 Auto Mall: